icebound777/pm64r-tracker-yami/README.md

 ## Road map for the tracker

--   Finish the checks for the map tracker;
 -   Add the possibility to load a spoiler log and check what is where on the tracker (I have to check the feasibility of it, but that's an idea that I had...);
+-   Sync the dungeon checks with their dungeon availability;
 -   Explore the auto-tracking possibility with BizHawk.

 ## Special thanks